Raedin24/School/Azubi AWS/Week 1/Intro to Linux and Virtualization.md

 ## Linux Architecture
 1. **Hardware** - Basically the CPU.
 Cannot directly communicate with users since there is no common language
 2. **Kernel** - Acts as the middleman between the user and the hardware.
 Users communicate to the hardware through the kernel.
-3. **Shell** - CLI that allows user to communicate with the kernel.
+3. **Shell** - Executes user commands.
+Allows users to communicate with the kernel.

+### Kernel
+- A computer program, the core interface that connects hardware components to the software processes

+**Operations performed by a kernel**
+1. **Resource Management** - Allocates CPU, RAM, and I/O resources to processes.
+2. **Memory Management** - Manages virtual memory and protects memory spaces.
+3. **Device Management** - Controls hardware devices via drivers, handles I/O operations and manages interrupts.
+4. **System Calls** - Provides a secure interface for applications to request kernel services like file operations and process control.

+### Shell
+- A command-line interface (CLI)